denysdovhan/wtfjs/README.md

 ## Trailing commas in array

 You've created an array with 4 empty elements.
-Despite all, you'll get an arrary with three elements, because of trailing comas:
+Despite all, you'll get an arrary with three elements, because of trailing commas:

 ```js
 let a = [,,,]